Cryptograms

 Encyclopedia Britannica: “The first recorded use of cryptography for correspondence was by the Spartans, who as early as 400 bc employed a cipher device called the scytale for secret communication between military commanders.”

-I have brought the traditional substitution cipher into the realm of contemporary art.
+I have brought the traditional text-based substitution cipher into the realm of contemporary art.
 The linear graphic lettering technique used to reveal each piece’s message and title is unique.
 My works are unmistakable and technically demanding to create.
-I invite you to read read My Story – a fifty year history of my linear graphics development.
+I invite you to read My Story – a fifty-year history of my linear graphics development.
 This all began with a bar challenge I accepted in 1972.
-Owners of my cryptograms are the only ones who can unlock and reveal their secrets which can include more than just my linear graphics.
+Owners, and in some cases simply viewers of a simple Trithemian Web™ cipher, can unlock and reveal their secrets, which in the case of the more advanced ciphers, can include more than just its message.

 Individual containers composed of vertically displayed but horizontally read characters are my trademark.
 These pieces are uniquely identifiable.
 One of a kind designer puzzles!